 Install ISPConfig on CentOS 7

 Step 1.
-First let’s start by ensuring your system is up-to-date.
+First, let’s start by ensuring your system is up-to-date.

 Step 2.
-Install LAMP server.
+Install the LAMP server.

 A CentOS 7 LAMP stack server is required.
 If you do not have LAMP installed, you can follow our guide here.
-Also install required PHP modules:
+Also, install the required PHP modules: